In this section

 Site 2

-Creating a new Temporary Stopping Place on land accessed from Mount Pleasant.
+Work is underway and expected to be completed in 2026 for a new Temporary Stopping Place for the city.
 This will help us to manage the situation when travellers pitch unexpectedly on council land in the city.
-The proposed site will give us the option to move unauthorised encampments on to it.
-They will only be able to stay there a short period of time.
-The Temporary Stopping Place with a proposed 17 pitches is next to the permanent sites.
+The new site will give the police the option to move unauthorised encampments on to it.
+They will only be able to stay there a short period of time which would usually be up to 28 days.
+The Temporary Stopping Place with 17 pitches is next to the permanent sites but separated from them by a large open space.
 It will have a separate entrance from Mount Pleasant.
-The site would not be suitable for permanent residency.
-It could only be used seasonally due to flood risk.
-The site is currently vacant and suffers from fly tipping.
-The plans will improve the poor environmental condition of the site for the community.
+The site is not suitable for permanent residency but does have a welfare block for toilet facilities.
+It can only be used seasonally between 1 April and 31 October due to planning restrictions.
+The work has improved the poor environmental condition of this vacant land for the whole community.